 Knowing how accurate your total station can operate to is important.
-On projects where tolerances are particularly tight it is useful knowing what you can realistically achieve with your equipment.
+On projects where tolerances are particularly tight (setting out / topographical surveys) it is useful knowing what you can realistically achieve with your equipment.

 We have made a simple total station accuracy calculator below that should help with working these figures out.